munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 <aside name="maintain">

 The second half of this -- maintaining your design -- deserves special attention.
-I've seen many programs start out beautiful and then die a death of a thousand cuts as programmers add "just one tiny little hack" to it over and over again.
+I've seen many programs start out beautifully and then die a death of a thousand cuts as programmers add "just one tiny little hack" over and over again.

 Like gardening, it's not enough to put in new plants.
 You must also weed and